catchy-web/catchy-web/blog/maunzCache/meet-grapheneos.md

 If you don't want to reinstall all the vendor apps, then you have to get another app store on your device.
 The most famous one is [F-Droid](https://f-droid.org/) and for the hackers among us [Obtainium](https://obtainium.imranr.dev/) get you things right up from the source.

+Edit: For those who want to go completely dark, check out the [Aurora Store](https://f-droid.org/packages/com.aurora.store/) which works on any device or [Accrescent](https://accrescent.app/) shipped with the mini app store of GrapheneOS.
+The Aurora Store has some weird quirks, but cool features as removing country restrictions.

 For vendors, [Fossify](https://github.com/FossifyOrg) has a good amount of apps that are open source and bring you back feature you might want.

 ## Connecting a smartwatch

 There is one thing I want to point out, because it was super frustrating to me.
 If you happen to have a Google Pixel Watch, I am sorry for you.
 I am guilty of this and it really sucks.
-It was one of the worst buying decision I ever took, but I will keep the watch until I can replace the watchOS there as well.
+It was one of the worst buying decision I ever took, but I will keep the watch until I can replace the Wear OS there as well.

 What you should now: You will have to reset it back to factory settings.